Run a simple program using Customer Engagement web services

 This topic shows you how to compile and run a program that creates an account record, retrieves the record, updates the record, and then prompts to see if you would like the record deleted.

-- Download the Sample: Quick start for Microsoft Dynamics 365 for Customer Engagement apps
+- Download the Sample: Quick start for Microsoft Dynamics 365 Customer Engagement (on-premises)

-- You must be able to sign in to Dynamics 365 for Customer Engagement Customer Engagement.
+- You must be able to sign in to Dynamics 365 for Customer Engagement.